 wives were among that number.
 They

-were about fifty years of age at the time and had left the rest of their family
+were about fifty years of age at the time and had left the rest of their

-Elizabeth survived and married one of the men of the colony and
+daughter Elizabeth survived and married one of the men of the colony and

-have a large family of eleven children many
+they have a large family of eleven children many descendants in New England.

-lost families who also answered the call of adventure and settled in Australia
+families who also answered the call of adventure and settled in Australia

 in about 1839.
 The ancestor of this branch of our family was Simon the brother